PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 Carlos III (Carlos III Health Institute, ISCIII) (http://www.isciii.es/) and it is been developed by the Biblioteca Nacional de Ciencias de la Salud (National Library of Health Sciences, BNCS) (www.isciii.es/bncs).

-The main aim of the SciELO project is to develop a common methodology for the preparation, storage, dissemination and evaluation of Spanish scientific literature in electronic format.
+The main objective of the SciELO project is to develop a common methodology for the preparation, storage, dissemination and evaluation of Spanish scientific literature in electronic format.

 The SciELO crawler downloads all publications written in Spanish from the Spanish SciELO server, which is organized using OAI-PMH services, maintained by the ISCIII (http://scielo.isciii.es/oai/).
 This services provides access to all